 Because Nice Guys learned to sacrifice themselves in order to survive, recovery often requires learning to put their own needs first.
 Many Nice Guys have a hard time believing that it’s perfectly okay to have needs, and it’s healthy to make your own needs a priority.

-As Dr. Glover often reminds Nice Guys: No one was put on this planet to meet your needs (except your parents, and their job is done).
+Dr. Glover often reminds Nice Guys: No one was put on this planet to meet your needs (except your parents, and their job is done).
 And, you weren’t put on this planet to meet anyone else’s needs except your own (and those of your children).

 For Nice Guys, putting their needs first can be terrifying.
 They often think: